 Under the hood

 The entry-level 328i is offered with a 2.0-liter four-cylinder engine that uses a twin-scroll turbocharger to make 240 horsepower and 255 lb-ft. of torque, while the more expensive 335i utilizes a 3.0-liter turbocharged straight-six that makes 300 horsepower and 300 lb-ft. of torque.
-Pulled directly out of the 3-Series parts bin, both engines are bolted to an eight-speed automatic transmission that sends power to the rear wheels, and BMW's xDrive all-wheel drive system will be available shortly after the car's launch.
+Pulled directly out of the 3-Series parts bin, both engines are bolted to an eight-speed automatic transmission that sends power to all four wheels via BMW's xDrive all-wheel drive system.

 Regardless of trim level, all models come with an active rear spoiler, a first on a BMW, that extends at 68 mph to reduce drag.

 Most of what was previously available on the Luxury Line model gets chrome trim on both bumpers and around the windows, an 11-slat grille and chrome exhaust tips, and available trim-specific 18- and 19-inch alloy wheels finish off the upmarket look.
 The opulent treatment continues on the inside with chrome bezels for the air vents, seats with special stitching and real wood trim.
 This option deletes the standard sport seats, and the selection of Dakota leather is required.

 The M Sport Package includes a model-specific body kit that includes a front apron, side skirts and an air diffuser mounted in the rear bumper, giving the performance-focused hatchback a more aggressive look than the other trim levels.
 A lowered and stiffened suspension provides a more responsive handling that is complemented by a track-inspired steering wheel and M trim pieces inside and out.
 M Sport buyers can order the GT in an eye-catching trim-specific color called Estoril Blue, and the Sport Line's shift paddles are available as an option.